DiscoverCCRI/sdi-12-data-collector/README.md

  3. The script sdi_12_initialization.py has interactive steps to walk through the initialization of the sensors.
  4. Repeat the script as necessary for each sensor, as you can only initialize **one at a time!**

+Note for IoT Team:
+ - Address for TEROS-12 = a
+ - Address for MPS-6 = b

 ## Wiring Sensors